Plabrum/subway_status/README.md

 ## Developing

-This project has a Nextjs frontend with a Python Flask backend.
+This project has a Nextjs 14 frontend with a Python [`litestar`](https://litestar.dev) backend.
 Developing locally requires both to be simultaneously run.
 The python server runs on port `8000` while the Next server runs on port `3000`.
 The `concurrently` package helps running both from the cli clearly, with a `[0]`prepending backend logs and a `[1]` prepending frontend logs.

 The project runs on `node 20.x.x`